Ragamillion/cs410Project/README.md

 This is a context based topic analysis tool for use with collections of tweets, written in Python.
 The tool has been developed using the cc-Mix model proposed in the paper "A cross-collection mixture model for comparative text mining" by ChengXiang Zhai, Atulya Velivelli, and Bei Yu, 2004.
-The goalis to allow the user to provide a csv file with the documents in one column and the contextual variables in a series of other columns in the dataset.
+The goal is to allow the user to provide a csv file with the documents in one column and the contextual variables in a series of other columns in the dataset.
 The tool then allows the user to clean up the documents and analyse them.
-It produces a user-specified number of topic models.
+It produces a user-specified number of topic models and word distributions for those topics.

 Requirements:
 This tool requires following packages to be installed in Python.